 Luckily there are preventative measures that you can take on board and work into your dog’s daily routine to protect them against digestive problems.
 Firstly, and most importantly, it is important that you keep an eye on what they are eating; don’t give them food that is too processed as this could aggravate digestive problems.
 Equally, don’t feed them food that was meant for humans as this kind of food simply isn't suitable for their digestion.
 Make sure that your dog gets plenty of protein in the form of meat, and also their digestive system can benefit enormously from a generous helping of fibre.
 Just like humans, fibre is key to digestion in dogs too.
 Also, be sure to prevent your dog from eating things that they have just picked up off the ground.

 Secondly, you should ensure that your dog is being active.
 Aside from being great for the immune system and joint health, exercise is one of the key sources of stimulation in the dog digestive system.
 Ensuring that your dog is getting adequate exercise will help make sure that their digestive system will be ticking over in normal fashion and nothing is building up or being improperly used.

 Dog digestion supplements

 There is a wide range of naturally sourced supplements that target digestion that you can give to your dog to complement a balanced diet and exercise routine.
 The complexity of the dog digestive system means that support can be required in various different areas.
 Luckily, many natural food supplements for dogs and dog digestive supplements are tailored to suit all of these specific areas.
-For example, some can be designed to target mouth health, others the stomach, and others the intestines….you can even find some that are designed to help support the bacteria in your dogs gut!
+For example, some can be designed to target mouth health, others the stomach, and others the intestines.
+You can even find some that are designed to help support the bacteria in your dog's gut!
 Overall, the window into making sure that the dog digestive system is well kept is the mouth.
-By regulating what your four-legged friend eats, and by complementing that with natural supplements, you can help make their mouth the window into a happy and healthy life.
+By regulating what your four-legged friend eats, and by complementing their diet with natural supplements, you can help make their mouth the window into a happy and healthy life.